Alpha-Blockers are a class of prescription medications which relax muscles around small blood vessels.

 Alpha-blocker medications are proven to be effective.
 But many men discontinue their use due to intolerance of their side effects.
 Herbal and nutritional supplements can often provide similar symptom relief without such side effects.

 Many herbals used for BPH also influence the health and function of the prostate gland positively, a characteristic not found in prescription medications.

-Many young men that have used high-dose Finasteride for thinning hair have discovered that some undesired sexual effects persist for life.
+Further, many young men that have used high-dose Finasteride for thinning hair have discovered that some undesired sexual effects persist for life.

 Natural substances often have nutritional elements that enhance symptom relief.

-This added benefit makes herbal and nutritional products the more logical place to begin treatment of BPH.
+So, this added benefit makes herbal and nutritional products the more logical place to begin treatment of BPH.

 Especially since most sufferers are older men with other conditions that might be affected by medications.